 Profile Tags

 A profile assertion represents a claim that the resource conforms to the identified StructureDefinition, which makes rules about what content is allowed to be in a resource.
-In a profile tag, the term is a URL that references a the identified StructureDefinition resource.
+In a profile tag, the term is a URL that references an identified StructureDefinition resource.

 It's always possible to determine whether a resource conforms to any profile simply by testing it against the profile (the validation tools provide the functionality to perform this test in a variety of contexts).
 However there are several circumstances where simply examining whether a resource conforms to a particular profile as needed is impractical: